githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/5-exercise.md

-Next you will have the opportunity to walk through a migration with the help of Valet.
+Next you will have the opportunity to walk through a migration with the help of GitHub Actions Importer.

 To get started:
 1. First navigate to https://github.com/actions/importer-labs